androwis/androwis.github.com/_posts/2014-03-13-medical-school.md

 I found myself asking whether or not I'm happy with how I spent my time in graduate school.
-I knew the answer was no, but I had no idea where that dissatisfaction came from, and I believe it was because I was afraid of what I'd find out. eaving one career path for another is horrifying at first.
+I knew the answer was no, but I had no idea where that dissatisfaction came from, and I believe it was because I was afraid of what I'd find out.
+Leaving one career path for another is horrifying at first.
 But driven by the right reasons, those fears just don't exist.
 I encourage everyone to ask those really hard questions and identify their drives.
 The journey is incredibly hard but incredibly rewarding.
 You won't have any regrets.